mahdizahin/Java/README.md

 # Java X Mahdi zahin
 Here is my code.
-DON'T COPY FROM HERE just see, take idea and apply it
+DON'T COPY from here.
+Just see, take idea and apply it